a-sumo/hyperstep/README.md

 Hyperstep stems from a desire to make music by navigating into and operating on relevant spaces.
 Many of the patterns we find in music originate from physical processes and interactions observed by humans in the 3d world.
 Hence, it is natural to build three-dimensional, immersive interfaces to interact with such processes to make music.

 In this repository, I plan on going over some of my ideas through multiple "depth passes".
 At each depth pass, I refine the algorithms, improve performance and add more explanatory content.
-This is mainly done to avoid getting lost into implementation details.
+This is mainly done to avoid getting lost into implementation details and maximize creative flow.

 ## [Organic drums through agent self-regulation](https://github.com/a-sumo/hyperstep/blob/main/colab/agent_self_regulation.ipynb)
 <details>